Finite convergence of Moment-SOS relaxations with non-real radical ideals: Introduction

 \item Second, we consider the case that $\ideal{c_{eq}}+\qmod{c_{in}}$ is not archimedean.
 This is typically the case when $K$ is an unbounded set and the Moment-SOS hierarchy generally does not converge.
 For this case, we propose a homogenized Moment-SOS hierarchy introduced in \cite{hny, hny1} and prove its finite convergence under similar optimality conditions for the homogenization of the optimization \reff{1:stand:opt}.
 Consequently, we are also able to show the finite convergence of the Moment-SOS hierarchy with denominators, motivated by the Putinar-Vasilescu type Positivstellensatz \cite{MLM21,putinar1999positive}.
 In particular, our results resolve Conjecture~8.2 in the earlier work \cite{hny}.

 \eit

 This paper is organized as follows.
 Section~\ref{sc:pre} reviews some backgrounds for polynomial optimization and moment problems.
 In Section~\ref{sc:finite}, we prove the finite convergence of the Moment-SOS hierarchy under the archimedeanness and optimality conditions, without the assumption of real radicalness.
 In Section~\ref{sc:homo}, we prove the finite convergence of the homogenized Moment-SOS hierarchy and the one with denominators.
+In Section~\ref{sc:su}, we study the semialgebraic super resolution problem.
 We make some conclusions and pose a new conjecture in Section~\ref{sc:con}.